Frequently Asked Questions

 • A groovy outfit

-• Earplugs (if you plan to be up front and center!)
+• Earplugs (if you plan to be up front and centre!)

 What should I not bring?